ArtistArthur/MCM-Experience/README.md

 # MCM-Experience
 Share some personal experience in MCM (The Mathematical Contest in Modeling)

 It is basically written for those teams from International Campus, ZJU.
+It is more like some thoughts rather than "experience."

 Recently, I have been asked by many MCM/ICM participants about the experience in MCM 2018.
 Honestly speaking, I really don't have the so called "experience" you may expect.
 The most significant "experience" is that I met two nice teammates (Yifan Chen and Enyi Jiang) fortunately.
 Working as a team is very very important for this competition.